 Himanta Biswa Sarma diagnosed with kidney stone

-Assam Health Minister Himanta Biswa Sarma on Sunday said he has been diagnosed with a kidney stone.
-Sarma said the stone was detected during an ultrasonography conducted on him after he complained of extreme stomach pain.
+Assam Health Minister Himanta Biswa Sarma has been diagnosed with a kidney stone.

+The stone measuring 3.76 mm was diagnosed at Gauhati Medical College, through ultrasonography after the Minister experienced severe pain in his stomach earlier on Sunday.

-"After an episode of extreme pain in stomach, doctors in GMCH have detected a kidney stone measuring 3.76 mm through Ultra Sono Graphy in VUJ position.
-Taking saline and injections to overcome the pain.
-Will take rest for the day," the minister tweeted.
-Sarma has been leading the state's fight against the coronavirus, visiting quarantine centres, hospitals and even monitoring the admission of COVID-19 patients to the medical establishments.
+"After an episode of extreme pain in stomach, doctors at Gauhati Medical College and Hospital have detected a kidney stone measuring 3.76 mm through Ultrasonography in VUJ position.
+Taking saline and injections to overcome pain.
+Will take rest for the day," Sarma tweeted.
+(ANI)

 - READ MORE ON: